Hawaiian Ham Salad is a great way to use up leftover ham. Adding sweet pineapple to ham salad gives this salad a whole new taste.

 Hawaiian Ham Salad

 Facebook rant is over.
 Whew, I feel better.
 I get cravings sometimes for no reason.
 I wanted ham salad.
-I think part the reason I wanted ham salad was because I am starting to pack my lunch for work instead of buying it.
+I think part the reason I wanted ham salad was that I am starting to pack my lunch for work instead of buying it.

 What is funny about me is I do not eat a just plain ham sandwich.
 I am so picky when comes to meats.
 Like I can’t eat chicken on the bone.
 However, if it is boneless I will eat it.
 You will notice I have no wings recipes.
 It is because of that reason.

 Anyway, back to ham salad.
-I was at the store and there was these little boneless tavern hams on sale for $1.99 a lb.
+I was at the store and there were these little boneless tavern hams on sale for $1.99 a lb.
 The average cost of these little hams was about $3.
 Perfect for grinding up for ham salad and a ham loaf, which I will post that recipe at a later time.

 Dee being Dee, I wanted to do something a little different to ham salad.
 That was where the pineapple comes in.
 Ham and pineapple, hello, it is the perfect combo.
 It turned out amazing, and I loved having it for my lunches.